GeorginaCarlisle/walking-the-wainwrights-p1/README.md

 [HTML living standard - 28 April 2023](https://html.spec.whatwg.org) - I found this document useful in further learning about semantic html.

 [W3C Tables tutorial](https://www.w3.org/WAI/tutorials/tables/) - I found this useful in learning further about creating an accessible website.

+Youtube - Wed dev tutorials [HTML & CSS - How to Embed a YouTube Video in Your Website](https://www.youtube.com/watch?v=ly36kn0ug4k) - I followed this tutorial when looking to include youtube videos on the website.
 </details>

 [Return to contents list](#contents)